yoonlee78/lab_workshop/HCI/Readme.md

+Study Materials managed by Whani Kim [domeis](https://github.com/Domeis/Summer-Study).
+Please refer to this link for updates.

 References

 1. Sarsam S. M., Al-Samarraie H. (2018).
 Toward incorporating personality into the design of an interface: a method for facilitating users’ interaction with the display, 28(1), 75-96